syedaffanhamdani/cs-jokes/ReadMe.md

 # Perfect tech stack

 Perfect tech stack like a perfect partner.
-It just does not exist, so lets get to work
+It just does not exist, so let's get to work

 # Technical Confidence: